11 Ways to Celebrate 4th of July with Your College Friends

 2. Go and Watch a Mega Fireworks Display

-Listen, even if you guys have to pool some gas money and road trip it, maybe now is the time to see one of the biggest, boldest and loudest iconic American fireworks displays?
+Listen, even if you guys have to pool some gas money and road trip it, maybe now is the time to see one of the biggest, boldest, and loudest iconic American fireworks displays?
 Just Google it dude!
-There’s tons of them.
+There are tons of them.

 - “America’s Biggest Birthday Party” by the Gateway Arch in St. Lois.

 - The Addison, Texas, fireworks display.

 - The event at Navy Pier in Chicago, Illinois